Live From EuropeSaturday, July 4

 Denmark says 19 EU countries back plan for migrant deportation centers outside the EU "Excessive immigration has enormous consequences for European populations, for the cohesion of our societies and for the people who risk their lives on the journey to Europe, often only to be sent back," Danish PM Mette Frederiksen said.

-cphpost · about 3 hours ago
+cphpost · 15 days ago

 Live From Europe